 In our continued efforts to raise awareness and funds for cancer research and treatment, MLS WORKS Soccer Kicks Cancer focuses on providing strength and hope in the fight against cancers affecting men, women and children.

-In its 3rd year, the League-wide childhood cancer awareness campaign will continue its efforts to help find better cures for all types of childhood cancer.
-The campaign will officially launch on Thursday, September 1 and run throughout the month of September.
+Kick Childhood Cancer, the League-wide childhood cancer awareness campaign helps find better cures for all types of pediatric cancer.
 The Kick Childhood Cancer national campaign benefits Children’s Oncology Group.

 - Every day, 36 children are diagnosed with cancer.